ybian/treeplan/docs/README.md

 ![](screenshot-1.jpg)

 ## Why this
 The widespread treeplan add-in on the web was created in last decade.
 It is not user friendly and it does not work with Excel for Mac.
-As the homework for the *"Data, Modeling and Analysis"* course in SJTU Antai MBA, I rewrote this plugin.
+As the homework for the *"Data, Modeling and Analysis"* course in SJTU Antai MBA, I rewrote this add-in.

 It has the following features: